 A component of a marketing plan involves setting a marketing budget.
 According to the U.S. Small Business Administrator, startups and small businesses should plan to spend about 7% to 8% of their gross revenue on marketing and advertising.
 If profit is falling below $5 million annually, the U.S. Small Business Administration suggests bumping marketing spend up to 10% to 12% of gross revenue.
 However, setting a marketing budget involves more than calculating a percentage of your gross revenue.

 Your marketing budget should take into account all aspects of your business, including internal and external marketing, print and digital marketing, the launching of new products or services, customer service, client retention, and more!
-Writing down each key component of your marketing will help you see the full picture of your efforts and ensure you are not neglecting any key investments into your business’s marketing.
+Writing down each key component of your marketing will help you see the full picture of your efforts and ensure you are not neglecting any key investments in your business’s marketing.

 Reason 2 – Marketing Strategy